-Coronavirus: Los Angeles Declares Emergency, And U.S. Reports 80 Cases In 13 States
+Coronavirus: Los Angeles Declares Emergency; U.S. Reports 80 Cases In 13 States

 While international travel has been linked to 24 cases, the cause of transmission is still under investigation in 40 cases – half of the national total.
 Person-to-person spread in the U.S. has caused infection in 16 cases, the CDC says.

-The CDC data reflects numbers that were reported by 4 p.m. of the previous afternoon – meaning the actual number of cases in the U.S. may be higher than the most recent posting by the disease control agency.
+The CDC data reflects numbers that were reported by 4 p.m. of the previous afternoon – meaning the actual number of cases in the U.S. may be higher than the most recent posting by the agency.

 "States are now testing and publicly reporting their cases," the CDC says.
 "In the event of a discrepancy, state case counts are the most up to date."

-The other states reporting coronavirus cases include Arizona; Florida; Georgia; Illinois; Massachusetts; New Hampshire; New York; North Carolina; Oregon; Rhode Island; and Wisconsin.
+The other states reporting coronavirus cases include Arizona, Florida, Georgia, Illinois, Massachusetts, New Hampshire, New York, North Carolina, Oregon, Rhode Island and Wisconsin.

 The CDC's official tally of cases in the U.S. doesn't include the 49 Americans with the COVID-19 virus who have been repatriated from outbreaks in Wuhan, China, and aboard the Diamond Princess cruise ship.
 All together, there are at least 129 cases in the U.S.